Behold! At the idyllic face of eternal beauty

 bring the flower out of its dormant bud.

-To crimson the maple trees: their color switch,
+To crimson the maple trees: their color switch

-upon fall’s reign forfeit all temporal gain,
+upon autumn’s reign forfeit their temporal gain,

 As a savored fruit with a smarting taste,

-comes a dream to these ardent orbs;
+comes a dream to these ardent orbs —

-that floating on Hadean water and ice,
+that floating on Hadean water with ice,

 swoons a crimson blossom of pomegranate.